We work in partnership with the BC First Nations Justice Council (BCFNJC).

 Designing services that provide Indigenous people with culturally relevant, flexible and user-focused processes.

-We work in partnership with Legal Services Society (LSS).
+We work in partnership with Legal Aid BC.

-We work in partnership with Legal Services Society (LSS) to support Indigenous people exercise their Gladue rights.
+We work in partnership with Legal Aid BC, to support Indigenous people exercise their Gladue rights.

-LSS is the provincial legal aid provider in British Columbia.
-As a non-profit organization, LSS’ goal is to provide legal information, advice, and representation services to people with low incomes in BC.
+Legal Aid BC is the provincial legal aid provider in British Columbia.
+As a non-profit organization, Legal Aid BC's goal is to provide legal information, advice, and representation services to people with low incomes in BC.

 Alpha-Omega Productions (Kamloops, BC) is an award winning and provincially recognized Aboriginal film production company founded by Nolan McAllister in 2012.
 Nolan is of Métis ancestry and has a strong passion for creative visual story telling.
 He is an alumni of the American Society of Cinematography.
 Alpha-Omega Productions specialize in corporate communications, commercials, documentaries, aerial cinematography, short films, feature films and social media marketing.
 Winner, 2016 Youth Entrepreneur of the Year, Outstanding Business Achievements - British Columbia Aboriginal Business Awards, Winner, 2015 Youth Business of the Year - All Nations Trust Company